shane030716/node-js/README.md

 ### Node Package Manager (npm)

 1. It should come with the Node.js installables.
 Check if it's installed. `npm --version`
-2. Install modules using `npm` locally.
+2. Install modules using `npm`.
 Installing module `express` in this example.

-	`npm install express`
+	`npm install express` (This will only install the module locally, where your current directory is.)

 	Then you can use the `express` module in your js file in the same folder where the module is installed.